 - Knowingly or intentionally causing physical contact with a family or household member or person in a dating relationship they know or have reason to believe will be regarded as offensive or provocative by the other person.

 The alleged assaultive offense must have also occurred two or more times during a period that is 12 months or less.

 Those convicted of continuous violence against the family can face serious penalties and repercussions, including, but not limited to:

 - Ineligibility to receive certain types of financial aid

 - Criminal record

 A continuous family violence charge can affect your entire life.
-Be sure that you are represented by an experienced family violence attorney that you can trust to aggressively defend you.
-Dunham & Jones’ family violence attorneys aren’t afraid to take on a challenge and are ready to dedicate themselves to your defense.
-To enlist the aid of an experienced family violence lawyer, call Dunham & Jones now and schedule your free consultation to discuss your family violence charges.
+Be sure that you are represented by an attorney that you can trust to aggressively defend you.
+Turn to Dunham & Jones, Attorneys at Law for qualified and experienced domestic violence attorneys who are not afraid to take on a challenge and are ready to dedicate themselves to your defense.
+To enlist the aid of an experienced family violence lawyer, call 800-499-8455 today and schedule your free consultation appointment.